modo-studio/framework-oriented/slides/Mobiconf/presentation.md

 ---

+# Framework Oriented Programming

+---

+## Context
+## _How_
+## Tips
+## _Downsides_

+---

 ![70%](images/box.png)

+^ I would like to start this talk with a very simple question.
+^ How many of you know what that thing is?

 ---

 # _Box_
+^ The answer is as simple as the question.
+^ It's a box

 ---

 ## _Things with something_
 ## in common

+^ We use boxes in our lives to collect/save things that have something in common.

 ---

 # 💌📷📔🗒

+^ Some examples of these things could be love letters, photos, diaries, notes.

 ---

 ![image](images/developer.jpeg)

+^ However we're developers, we don't work with these sort of things.
+^ You don't code love letters, or save photos in code.

 ---

 ![inline, 50%](images/h_file.png)![inline, 50%](images/m_file.png)![inline, 50%](images/swift_file.png)

+^ In a daily basis we work with source code.
+^ Headers, body files, Swift files.
+^ Any kind of file that represents business logic written in any language.

 ---

 ## ~~Boxes~~
 ## _Frameworks_

+^ Our boxes, where we save the source code and things that have something in common are Frameworks.

 ---

 ![inline, 60%](images/framework.png)

-In computer science, a library is a _collection_ of implementations of _behavior_, written in terms of a _language_, that has a _well-defined interface_ by which the behavior is invoked
+In computer science, a framework is a _collection_ of implementations of _behavior_, written in terms of a _language_, that has a _well-defined interface_ by which the behavior is invoked
 __Wikipedia__

 ---